 The delightful Hampton Court Palace gardens are a must-see to explore.
+Maybe, these photos are already familiar to you.
+You have seen these gardens if you are a fan of Bridgerton, a Shonda Rimes Netflix TV series production.
 This place is huge and it might take a day to wander around the palace and the gardens.
 The kids would love the maze garden and the adults would love the plants and flowers surrounding the palace.
 The gardens are lovely and photogenic on a beautiful blue sky day.

 The delightful Hampton Court Palace Gardens are worth a trip to the south of London.